 I’ve regularly receive messages with questions and feedback about my posts.
 Keep them coming!
 The feedback has been absolutely invaluable.
 It has helped me question my own ideas and learning methods, keeping my mind open to new ways of approaching and solving problems with coding, for instance.

 5. Helping others

 Even though it might feel a bit intimidating to write about topics you’re not an expert on, give it a go.
-Sometimes it’s easier for beginners to learn from each other instead of experts.
+Sometimes it’s easier for beginners to learn from each other instead of listening to experts.

 Summary: Why Write a Blog About Learning Coding?